 What’s a logic gate?
 Why do semiconductor engineers avoid static?
 (Hint: It’s not just about shocking themselves on doorknobs).
 At Micron Chip Camp, students will get answers to these questions and more.
 Sign up for Chip Camp to:

-Online Chip Camp
+Current Chip Camp Locations:

 From August 2020 through July 2021, Micron Gives brought STEM learning opportunities to more than 2,500 students around the world – in China, Italy, Japan, Taiwan and the United States.